Marketing Portfolios that deal with the Halo Effect & Social Proof

 Do take note that a couple of screenshots won’t be enough though.
 Give your audience context.
 Who did you work for and how did you get the job done?
 Express your company in a way that feels both personal, but also extraordinarily unique to your style.
 Don’t limit yourself to simply placing a few testimonies on your marketing portfolio page.
 Even if that’s the best part, it won’t hurt to give it the support it deserves.
 Add them to your homepage, insert them in your blog posts, & place them near your call to action buttons.
 Sprinkle them wherever necessary & applicable.
 Your clients will gravitate closer to you the more confident you appear in your work.
 Show them that you know what you’re doing—and you’re doing it right.

 It’s all about capturing their interest & keeping them latched onto you.
-The simple act of being confident in your brand pushes you in the right direction.
+Social media food bloggers serve as great examples.
+The simple act of being confident in your brand pushes them in the right direction.
+Strive to do the same.
 Call it your first few baby steps.
 Serving your first clients then becomes meaningful learning experiences.
 But proudly displaying successful work around your site is a milestone you’ll be glad you’ve achieved.
 In the end, you can only continue to build yourself up with the right stepping stones.

 Get up, get ready, & get started in building your marketing portfolio